2026 Update

 | Custom Build | $60K | $65K | $70K | Full IP, deployable asset |

-The "per-seat" pricing model, prevalent across platforms like Salesforce, HubSpot, and Slack, represents more than just a cost; it’s a direct disincentive to growth.
+The "per-seat" pricing model, prevalent across platforms like Salesforce, HubSpot, and Slack, represents more than just a direct cost; it’s a direct disincentive to organic growth and hiring.
 This model ensures that as an organization scales – adding employees, expanding teams, or acquiring new users – its software expenditure scales linearly, or even geometrically, potentially outstripping revenue growth and compressing margins.
+For a company growing from 50 to 100 employees, software costs linked to per-seat models can double even if feature requirements remain constant.

 ""We advocate for SaaS models because they guarantee recurring, predictable revenue streams for our portfolio companies.
-As a customer, precisely this 'perpetual' nature should raise strategic concerns."
+As a customer, precisely this 'perpetual' nature should raise strategic concerns regarding long-term cost scalability."

 "